 We are looking for people with diverse backgrounds that bring a combination of the following:

-· Behavioural Competencies: Client Service Orientation; Effective Interactive Communication; Relationship and Network Building; Strategic Thinking; Team Leadership.
+· Behavioural Competencies: Client Service Orientation; Concern for Order; Effective Interactive Communication; Relationship / Network Building; Team Leadership

 · Language: Written and spoken competence in English and French is required.

 · Education: Bachelor’s degree and at least one (1) year of relevant experience that includes supervision and working with the public OR a Master of Library and/or Information Science degree OR a Bachelor of Information Management degree.

 Experience using email, the Internet and MS-Word is necessary.

 Please ensure that your preferred language for assessment (English or French) is identified on your resume.
 You must clearly demonstrate the essential qualifications to be given further consideration.

 Prior to appointment, you will be required to obtain a criminal record check for work with the vulnerable sector.

 Resumes should be in chronological order specifying education and employment in months and years including part-time and full-time employment.